seeker142/seeker142.github.io/_posts/Honzuki/2024-05-14-honzukimanga_p4v08.markdown

 Since the royal family takes the same lectures as archduke candidates, I encountered Prince Anastasius in all my classes.
 While lectures could be finished early by passing exams, the number of lectures I could skip quickly diminished as I advanced in grade.
 Prince Anastasius constantly tried to approach me during breaks, butted into my conversations with friends, and pressured hosts to include him in any tea parties I attended.

 Although his assertiveness was troublesome, I couldn't bring myself to hate him.
-He never resorted to violence or royal decrees to get me alone.
+He never resorted to forceful methods to get me alone, such as royal decrees.
 The most he had done was asking questions such as, "Have you chosen your escort partner yet?"

 「…If Prince Anastasius hadn't conveyed his true feelings, maybe I would have always thought of him as a "troublesome prince".」